Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

 • First, the DFCI is good at what they do, one of the top five cancer research & care facilities in the country every year.

 • Second, one hundred percent of your donation goes right to the source, the DFCI.
 The cost of running the PMC (about $5 million) is underwritten by businesses around Boston.
 So every rider raised penny goes right to the general fund or an specific area of oncology of your choice.
+In my case your donation money goes to a specific group of researchers who are involved in genetic profiling.

 • Third, the DFCI is in our back yard.